|UBCIC Resource Centre|

 An extensive collection of books and periodicals is available in the library.
 In addition to print materials, the UBCIC Resource Centre also holds many records of the Department of Indian Affairs (RG10) on microfilm.
 The UBCIC created a finding aid for these materials and they can also be searched through the National Archives of Canada website.
 Please check our list of RG10 holdings to confirm we have the reels you need.

-The UBCIC Resource Centre also recently accepted a very large donation from retired environmental consultant John Jemmett.
-His extensive collection of thousands of books, papers, and articles will double the volume of print material in the library.
-This collection which includes works across the entire spectrum of environmental studies and natural sciences and will be very useful to anyone involved with aquatic resources, forestry, wildlife management, energy development or environmental assessment, management and protection.
-Beginning in April 2013, there will be very limited access to print materials in the library collection while this donation is integrated and catalogued and the existing collection is reclassified into a newly revised scheme.
-Access to microforms with two new, state of the art scanners and archival materials will continue uninterrupted.
+In 2012, the UBCIC Resource Centre accepted a very large donation from retired environmental consultant John Jemmett.
+His extensive collection of thousands of books, papers, and articles doubled the volume of print material in the library.
+This collection, which includes works across the entire spectrum of environmental studies and natural sciences, will be very useful to anyone involved with aquatic resources, forestry, wildlife management, energy development or environmental assessment, management and protection.
+In 2013, a large volume of materials were received from the Department of Fisheries and Oceans (DFO) libraries that were closed.
+We are in the process of making the DFO discards accessible and they are being integrated into our collections as they are catalogued and classified into our new classification scheme.

 The archival records of the Union of BC Indian Chiefs are also housed in the Resource Centre.
 These consist of the historical documents, publications, maps, posters, images, documentary films, and audio and video recordings created and received by the UBCIC since its inception in 1969.
 We are currently in the process of organizing these materials and creating finding aids to make them more accessible to researchers.
 Some of these materials are available on the Internet in our digital collections.